ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/handle-document-relationships.java.markdown

-﻿# How to Handle Document Relationships
+﻿# Client API : How to Handle Document Relationships

 One of the design principles that RavenDB adheres to is the idea that documents are independent, meaning all data required to process a document is stored within the document itself.
 However, this doesn't mean there should not be relations between objects.